agavrel/Cloud_based_VPN/README.md

 ### Install ShadowSocks; [Credit](https://mighil.com/how-to-setup-shadowsocks-server-on-digitalocean-vps/)

+> Why using ShadowSocks instead of OpenVPN (My original choice) ?
+Well in fact you can even access Twitch or Netflix and break through the Great Firewall while being in China !

-Once you have logged in to the server/droplet, run the following command to update the packages:
+Once you have logged in to the server/droplet (see SSH to the Cloud Server), run the following command to update the packages:
 ```c++
 apt-get update
 ```